fsoubelet/toychain/README.md

 - Infer an arbitrary node's blockchain's validity,
 - Resolve conflict through a consensus algorithm, checking all nodes' chains in the network and adopting the longest valid one.

-A node is ran as a REST API endpoint using a `Flask` application, and is attributed a `UUID` at startup.
+A node is ran as a REST API using the `FastAPI` web framework, and is attributed a `UUID` at startup.
 The implementation is in the `toychain.node` module, and the available endpoints of a node are:
-- `/mine`: accepts `GET` requests.
-GETing `/mine` triggers the calculation of a valid proof of work, rewards the miner (you) by awarding 1 coin, and adds the forged block to the node's chain,
+- `GET` endpoint `/mine` to trigger the addition of a new block to the chain,
-- `/transactions/new`: accepts `POST` requests.
-POSTing the contents of a transaction to `/transactions/new` will have the transaction added to the list of current transactions of this node,
+- `POST` endpoint `/transactions/new` to add a transaction to the node's list,
-- `/chain`: accepts `GET` requests.
-GETing `/chain` will return the entire node's chain,
+- `GET` endpoint `/chain` to pull the full chain,
-- `/nodes/register`: accepts `POST` requests.
-POSTing another node's address to `/nodes/register` will have it added to the node's network,
+- `POST` endpoint `/nodes/register` to register other nodes' addresses as part of the network,
-- `/nodes/resolve`: accepts `GET` requests.
-GETing `/nodes/resolve` triggers a run of the consensus algorithm to resolve conflicts.
-The longest valid chain of all nodes in the network is used as reference, replacing the local one, and is returned.
+- `GET` endpoint `/nodes/resolve`: to trigger a run of the consensus algorithm and resolve conflicts: the longest valid chain of all nodes in the network is used as reference, replacing the local one, and is returned.

+Once the server is running (for instance with `python -m toychain`), an automatic documentation for those is served at the `/docs` and `/redoc` endpoints.

 Let's consider our node is running at `localhost:5000`.
 POSTing a transaction to the node's `transactions/new` endpoint with cURL would be done as follows: